Back to Blog

 Who it's best for: Large enterprises running transformation programs where Microsoft AI governance and business alignment are critical.
 Financial services and government organisations where compliance frameworks are essential.

 Considerations: Deloitte's engagement model suits large programs.
-For focused AI agent development or specific Azure AI Foundry projects, a specialist AI partner will deliver faster with more technical depth.
+For focused AI agent development or specific Azure AI Foundry projects, a specialist AI partner will deliver faster with greater technical depth.

 Other Microsoft AI Partners in Australia